Dementia care – what is sundowning?

 Provide a peaceful environment

-Making the home a suitable environment for those with dementia is another point.
-In the evening close the windows to reduce any unexpected or confusing noises from outside.
-Ensure rooms a comfortable temperate, and are well lit so that there are no shadows which could cause upset.
+Making the home a suitable environment for those with dementia is another positive step.
+In the evening, close the windows to reduce any unexpected or confusing loud noises from outside.
+Ensure rooms are at a comfortable temperature and are well-lit so that there are no shadows which could cause upset.

-Consider the use of light therapy, which makes use of bright daylight-tones to help stimulate the brain.
-Some families find that light therapy is helpful in the mornings, while others favour its use around twilight, to reset the body’s biological clock and restore the circadian rhythm.
-Some dementia-friendly products can help make that happen.
+Consider using light therapy, which uses bright light to help stimulate the brain.
+Some families find light therapy helpful in the mornings.
+In contrast, others favour its use around twilight to reset the body’s biological clock and restore the circadian rhythm.
+Some dementia-friendly products can help with this.

 Does sundowning get worse when the clocks change?